wp-plugins/fields-framework/readme.txt

 27. Builder - Fields By Sections

 == Changelog ==

+= 0.15.2 =
+Uploaded media not attaching correctly to respective posts

+= 0.15.1 =
+Updated readme.txt file

+= 0.15 =
+* Added new post_ids, post_titles, post_slugs properties and their respective post_ids_not, post_titles_not, post_slugs_not boolean properties which if set to true will inverse the check
+* Modified repeatable-fields.js and changed wrapper variable from global to local

+= 0.14.10 =
+* Changed value for "Tested up to" tag

+= 0.14.9 =
+* Fixed bug related to fields that can accept multiple values

+= 0.14.8 =
+* Fixed bug where repeating doesn't work for minimal fields

+= 0.14.7 =
+* Fixed bug pertaining to enqueueing of administration scripts

 = 0.14.6 =
 * Fixed an undefined variable warning message related to the Editor field